 Brittany Smith is a Union City, Indiana native who’s fallen in love with Indianapolis.
 If you’ve tuned into local TV anytime over the last 4 years, chances are you’ll recognize her.
 Her bright red hair and bright smile are an extension of a bright personality, who’s perspective is sincere and from the heart.
-Brian talked to Brittany about her growth within Yelp, her perspective on what more users can utilize Yelp for, and her favorite food experience that’s missing from Indy.
+Homesense Owner Brian Schutt talked to Brittany about her growth within Yelp, her perspective on what more users can utilize Yelp for, and her favorite food experience that’s missing from Indy.

 Brian: Hey Facebook Live, it’s Brian with Homesense Heating and Cooling once again.
 I’m here with Brittany Smith of Yelp Indy.